balena-io/balena-cli-advanced-masterclass/README.md

 ```

 We'll be using the two separate environments (staging and production) in the
-next set of exercises to show you how devices can be moved between applications
+next set of exercises to show you how devices can be moved between Fleets
 and environments.
 Don't delete them just yet!

-### 2. Moving Devices between Applications and Environments
+### 2. Moving Devices between Fleets and Environments

 Usually you'll provision a device that will exist on a particular balena
-application or environment, as the lifecycle of that device will only make
+Fleet or environment, as the lifecycle of that device will only make
-sense within that application.
+sense within that Fleet.

 However, there are times where it is useful to be able to move a device either
-from one application to another (for example when a major rewrite of your
+from one Fleet to another (for example when a major rewrite of your
 application occurs that is no longer backwards compatible with a prior version)
 or from one environment to another (perhaps you've created a locally hosted
 test environment using openBalena and now want to move from your test